 Ama Krushi – Scaling advisory services to millions of farmers in Odisha, India

-PxD's Ama Krushi service, delivered in partnership with the Government of Odisha, is our largest and most comprehensive service.
-Ama Krushi currently serves over two million farmers with customized information on over 20 crops, fisheries, four types of livestock, poultry, and kitchen gardens.
+The Ama Krushi service, built by PxD and delivered by the Government of Odisha, is the largest and most comprehensive service developed by PxD.
+Ama Krushi currently serves over three million farmers with customized information on 29 value chains spanning crops, fisheries, four types of livestock, poultry, and kitchen gardens.

 Ama Krushi (meaning “Farmer’s Friend” or “Farmer’s Companion”) is a two-way digital agricultural advisory service provided free of charge by the Government of Odisha’s Department of Agriculture and Farmers’ Empowerment (DAFE).
 Ama Krushi provides farmers with free advisory information to optimize crop cultivation, and livestock and fisheries management.